2014 Artistic Rain Barrel Program Guidelines

 Artists considering participation should review the following:

 To participate must be willing to donate time, creativity, a short biography and interpretation of design, paint, and the use of brushes or other application tools.
-In exchange, the Artistic Rain Barrel Program will provide a fully assembled and primed rain barrel, top coat, free publicity, a location to display your work, and an Artists Reception.
+In exchange, the Artistic Rain Barrel Program will provide a fully assembled and primed rain barrel, top coat, free publicity, and a location to display your work.

-- January 24th, 2013: The Lincoln Children's Zoo and City of Lincoln Watershed Management Division will choose artists based on their application form and will notify the successful artists.
+- February 10th, 2014: Spring Creek Prairie Audubon Center and City of Lincoln Watershed Management Division will choose artists based on their application form and will notify the successful artists.

-- January 30th or 31st, 2013: Selected Artists must pick up their guidelines between 2:00 p.m. and 5:00 p.m., fully assembled and primed rain barrel and top coat on at the City of Lincoln Watershed Management Division, 901 N. 6th Street, Lincoln, NE 68508.
+- February 20th & 21st, 2014: Selected Artists must pick up between 2:00 p.m. and 5:00 p.m. their guidelines, fully assembled and primed rain barrel and top coat on at the City of Lincoln Watershed Management Division, 949 West Bond Street, Lincoln, NE 68521.

-- March 8th, 2013: Completed barrels are due back no later than 4:30 p.m. to the City of Lincoln Watershed Management Office at 901 N. 6th Street.
+- March 28th, 2014: Completed barrels are due back no later than 4:30 p.m. to the City of Lincoln Watershed Management Office at 949 West Bond Street.
 Please return the painted barrel in the provided bubble wrap for the barrel.

-- March 18th through April 19th, 2013: Barrels displayed at SouthPointe Pavilions.
-The location of each barrel will be available on the City of Lincoln's website, lincoln.ne.gov, keyword: rain barrel
+- April 4th through May 2nd, 2014: Barrels displayed at SouthPointe Pavilions.
+The location of each barrel will be available on the City of Lincoln's website, lincoln.ne.gov, keyword: rain barrel.

 Painting and Planning Guidelines: